algolia/kubernetes-hands-on/07-deployment/README.md

 The `deployment` created 2 pods for us, the number we put in `replicas`.
 We see that the pods have a unique name, but prefixed with the name of the deployment `simple-deployment`

-Did k8s created something else for us?
+Did Kubernetes created something else for us?
 Let's have a look

 ```bash
 $ kubectl get all